 As an incentive for attendance, salaried employees can earn additional compensation each year through the School's personal leave buyback program.
-At the end of the School's fiscal year, the School may, with the agreement of the employee, purchase unused personal leave days from the employee at the employee's daily salary rate.
+At the end of the School's fiscal year, the School may, with the agreement of the employee, purchase unused personal leave days from the staff member at the staff member's daily salary rate.